unlock-protocol/unlock/subgraph/README.md

 1. add to schema
 2. edit the mappings
+3. update ../tests/subgraph.test.yaml to match new manifest
-3. test it
+4. test it
-4. republish the new subgraph
+5. republish the new subgraph

 ### add to schema